MicrosoftDocs/msteams-docs/msteams-platform/copilot/how-to-extend-copilot.md

 ## Connecting external data sources

-If you have an existing Microsoft Graph Connector, it will work with Copilot without any changes.
-With a Graph Connector, your data will be included in Copilot responses, and also participate in other Microsoft 365 experiences such as search, content recommendations.
+If you have an existing Microsoft Graph Connector, it works with Copilot without any changes.
+With a Graph Connector, your data is included in Copilot responses, and also participate in other Microsoft 365 experiences such as search, content recommendations.
 For more information, see [building a Microsoft Graph connector](https://developer.microsoft.com/graph/connectors).

 ## How to make your Graph connector work better with Copilot?

 To ensure your Graph connector works well with Copilot, there are several things you should do.
-Following these tips will also improve relevance for your connector content with Microsoft Search:
+Following these tips improves relevance for your connector content with Microsoft Search:

 1. Include `urlToItemResolver`.
 By including `urlToItemResolver` in your connector’s [activity settings](/graph/connecting-external-content-manage-connections#activity-settings), Copilot will become aware when users share URLs to your content with one another.
-When users share an item with one another, Copilot will boost its importance for including the item in its response.
+When users share an item with one another, Copilot boosts its importance for including the item in its response.
 2. Provide a rich human-readable name and detailed description when you [create the connection](/graph/api/externalconnectors-external-post-connections).
 This helps Copilot understand what the data source is, so it includes the data source in its response if it’s relevant.
 3. Apply [semantic labels](/graph/connecting-external-content-manage-schema#semantic-labels).
 Semantic labels help Copilot understand the semantic meaning of your schema.
 You must apply as many of them to your schema as applicable.
 4. Add [user activities](/graph/api/externalconnectors-externalitem-addactivities).
 In addition to adding your content `externalItems` to the Microsoft Graph, your connector should also add user activities around you’re content.
 Supported activity types are shown [here](/graph/api/resources/externalconnectors-externalactivity).
 Items that have more activities are boosted in their importance.